otonyu/ai-triage-bot/README.md

 - **Model.** Defaults to `claude-sonnet-4-5` for extraction.
 Capable enough to follow the schema reliably; cheap enough to run on a queue.
 - **Failure handling.** A bad report doesn't crash the batch — failures are emitted as `{"status": "error", ...}` so the rest of the queue processes.
 - **Out of scope.** Dedupe across the batch, Slack/Linear integration, persistence, eval harness.
-See `WRITEUP.md` for what I'd add next.